-An easy ricotta cookies recipe made with olive oil (no butter) and whole milk ricotta cheese.
-Crispy on the bottom and fluffy in the center with a decadent lemon glaze and poppy seeds sprinkle.
+Easy Italian lemon ricotta cookies recipe made with olive oil (no butter) and whole milk ricotta cheese.
+Crispy on the bottom and fluffy in the center with a luscious lemon glaze and poppy seeds sprinkle.

-I’m super stoked about today’s post, because: Ricotta Cheese!
-I’m sure that makes sense to no-one but myself but let’s stay focused on what matters most: Italian Ricotta Cheese Cookies!
+I’m super stoked about today’s post you guys, because: Ricotta Cheese!
+I’m sure that makes sense to no-one but myself but let’s stay focused on what matters most: Ricotta Cookies!

 Believe it or not, this is the first cookie recipe on Ciao Florentina!
 We have quite a few ricotta breads, muffins and a 100% ricotta cake.
-So really, it is kind of embarrassing it took me so long to share this so easy a kid could even do it ricotta cookies recipe.
-Shame on me!
+So really, it is kind of embarrassing it took me so long to share this so easy a kid could even do recipe.

 Ricotta makes my kitchen go around, I’m about to whip up a batch of BatMan’s favorite ricotta meatballs in a bit.

-I like my ricotta cheese cookies loaded with cheese, I need them to live up to their name.
-So I use an entire pound of creamy whole milk ricotta cheese, a good extra virgin olive oil ( no butter), a hint of vanilla and lots of lemon.
+I like my cookies loaded with cheese, I need them to live up to their name.
+So I use an entire pound of creamy whole milk ricotta cheese, a good extra virgin olive oil, a hint of vanilla and lots of lemon.

-Since it isn’t Christmas and I’m not really a fan of food coloring, I left out the Christmas sprinkles and finished the cookies with poppy seeds all over the lemon glaze.
-Okay, just some of them, because there might be people coming over who don’t like poppy seeds but would die for some ricotta cookies with lemon icing.
+Since it isn’t Christmas and I’m not really a fan of food coloring, I left out the sprinkles and finished the cookies with poppy seeds all over the lemon glaze.
+Okay, just some of them, because there might be people coming over who don’t like poppy seeds but would die for some lemon icing.
 You see, I think of everyone 😉

-So easy you don’t even need to bring out the mixer.
+Did I tell you that you don’t even need to bring out the mixer?
 Yup, no mixer, no machinery just a whisk is all you need to whip this up.
-Two bowls and a little whisking, you’ll have the best Italian ricotta cookies on your kitchen counter in no time.
+Two bowls and a little whisking, you’ll have the best Italian cookies on your kitchen counter in no time.

 I told you I actually got out of bed on Saturday to make a batch, and yes i ate 3 of them while still warm, crispy around the edges and fluffy as a cloud in the middle, right after I brushed my teeth.
 Which begs the question: